deepdoctection/deepdoctection/docs/tutorials/datasets_and_eval_notebook.md

 layout_service = dd.ImageLayoutService(layout_detector)
 ```

-&nbsp;

 Next, we need a metric.

 ```python
 coco_metric = dd.get_metric("coco")
 ```
-&nbsp;

 Now for the dataset.
-Doclaynet has several other labels but there is a mapping that collapses all doclaynet
-labels into publaynet labels.
+Doclaynet has several other labels but there is a mapping that collapses all doclaynet labels into publaynet labels.
 Let's see how to invoke this mapping.
 Datasets have a categories object:

 ```python
 doclaynet.dataflow.categories.get_categories()
 ```

     {'1': <LayoutType.caption>,